Bill Maher: Candidates and endorsements

-In February 2025, Maher endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries and praised his strong support of Israel and stance against "woke".
+In February 2025, Maher endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries and praised his strong support of the Israeli government and stance against "woke".

+In July 2026, Maher expressed openness to voting for JD Vance if he was the 2028 Republican nominee, pointing to the rise in support of the Democratic Socialists of America on the left.
+The same month, he described the DSA as “communists” and suggested he would vote for Sarah Palin instead, despite also referring to her as a “bimbo”.

 National security

 On June 7, 2013, Maher expressed on his show limited support for the NSA's PRISM intelligence data collection from private phone calls and the Internet, saying that the threat of terrorists obtaining and using nuclear weapons was the tipping point for him.
 While he stated that he trusted the Obama administration to employ the program responsibly, he described the NSA's access to private data as a "slippery slope", and worried about whether other politicians would be as responsible.

 Since the 9/11 attacks, he has endorsed certain uses of profiling at airports, saying, "Places like Israel, where they have faced terrorism for a long time, of course understand that profiling is part of all detective work.
 It's part of all police work.
 If they stop calling it profiling and start calling it high-intelligence screening or something, people would go, it's about time."

 Maher opposed Trump's Executive Order 13769, which banned entry into the US of citizens from five majority-Muslim countries, and has hosted multiple guests, including Sam Harris and Jim Jefferies, on his show who have also opposed the order.
 In 2022, Maher criticized the Biden administration's Disinformation Governance Board and agreed with the comparison that the board was similar to the Ministry of Truth from George Orwell's dystopian novel Nineteen Eighty-Four.